deleSerna/deleSerna.github.io/_posts/2020-06-13-springboot-elasticsearch-kubernetes.markdown

     profession VARCHAR(50))
 ENGINE=Innodb;
 ```
 Now, we will create a service(**mysql-service**)  to conneect to the above mysql db.
 Normally, when we create a service to connect to a pod on the same namespace, service will internally find the **ip:port** of the the pod which matches to the selector criteria.
 But here, we wants to connect to mysql db which is running outiside.
-Therefore we have to explicilty create an **Endpoints** with the ip and port on which mysql is running [4].
+Therefore we have to explicilty create an **Endpoints** with the ip (local machine's ip) and port on which mysql is running [4].
 Please deploy the mysql services using ```kubectl apply -f mysqlService.yaml```.

 **Mysql service's(connect to local db) kubernet file (mysqlService.yaml)**